East Cambridgeshire Climate Action Network

 About Us...

-East Cambs CAN work on local projects to promote zero-carbon living and restore spaces for wildlife.
+East Cambridgeshire Climate Action Network works on local projects to promote zero-carbon living and restore spaces for wildlife.
 We act as a hub for all local groups fighting the climate change crisis.
 We lobby, influence and provide advice to local councils and organisations.
 Our aim is to normalise climate action, provide information and encourage everyone to join in to help protect our planet and, in doing so, protect our collective future.

 Current Campaigns